Artistic Director, Choreographer Joined Wonderbound in 2007

 Ammon lives in Denver, Colorado with his wife and muse, Dawn Fay.
 They have worked alongside each other continuously since they first met in 1999.

-Dawn Fay was named Producing Director of Wonderbound in 2007, and her professional career spanned more than twenty years, including being named one of Dance Magazine’s “25 to Watch.”
+Dawn Fay was named Producing Director of Wonderbound in 2007 and promoted to President in 2018.
+Her professional career spanned more than twenty years, including being named one of Dance Magazine’s “25 to Watch.”
 Dawn is a native of Memphis, Tennessee and received her professional training at North Carolina School of the Arts.
 She began her career at Ballet Oklahoma and went on to dance with Miami City Ballet, Royal Ballet of Flanders and Ballet Memphis.
 Dawn has performed classical works including Rudolf Nureyev’s Don Quixote, Fleming Flindt’s La Sylphide, as well as Giselle, Cinderella and Coppelia.
 She has danced contemporary works by Garrett Ammon, Trey McIntyre, Jiri Kylian, Choo San Goh, and Lila York among others.

 In 2005, Dawn became a founding member of Trey McIntyre Project, dancing at festivals around the country including The Vail International Dance Festival and Jacob’s Pillow.
 Dawn has also staged Mr. McIntyre’s work for Trey McIntyre Project, The Washington Ballet, Kansas City Ballet, Ballet Augsburg and Smuin Ballet.